-They tend to be more expensive becsuse there aren’t many parts that manufacturers can use cheaper plastic parts in lieu of the metal parts that are more commonly used.
+They tend to be more expensive because there aren’t many parts that manufacturers can use cheaper plastic parts instead of the metal parts that are more commonly used.

-This is because the burrs in electric grinders have to be made out of either ceramic or stainless steel, a cheaper material would break since they are spinning very close together at high speeds.
+This is because the burrs in electric grinders have to be made of ceramic or stainless steel; a cheaper material would break since they are spinning very close together at high speeds.

-In hand coffee grinders you don thave the high speeds but this means that the precision of the build is even more important.
+In hand coffee grinders, you don’t have high speeds, but this means that the precision of the build is even more important.

 If you’re not able to get the right amount of torque inside the inner and outer burr, you won’t be able to get a consistent size grind for the particular brewing technique you prefer.